 Yes, it’s true that an experienced professional photographer can adjust a few camera settings and frame the shot based on little more than intuition, then come away with a winner after snapping just a few exposures.

-But not everyone is a pro, and that’s just fine.
-You don’t have to be a professional photographer to have others believing you are a great photographer.
+But not everyone is a pro, and that’s fine.
+You don’t have to be a professional photographer to have others believing you are a pro.

 Trying to get by with just snapping a picture or two virtually guarantees that something will be amiss when you finally get home and view the images on your computer screen.